Sign In / Sign Out

 - Map and Locations

-Students in the MM program in performance, with a concentration in collaborative piano, perform with all instrumental areas and voice, focusing on collaborative endeavors such as art song recitals, instrumental duos and chamber music, operatic productions and participation in our large ensembles.
+The MM program in performance with a concentration in collaborative piano gives students the opportunity to perform with all instrumental areas and voice, focusing on collaborative endeavors such as art song recitals, instrumental duos and chamber music, operatic productions and participation in large ensembles.
 Students refine specific pianistic skills while developing the knowledge and abilities to be skilled and sensitive musical collaborators.
 The opportunity to collaborate with music scholars, theorists, composers, educators and other performers provides students with a broad and well-rounded foundation for advanced careers in music.